Girls Who Drive.

 Asking for help can be hard, but it’s important to remember that we all have to start somewhere.

-There’s nothing wrong with admitting that you need help in order to become a better driver.
+There’s nothing wrong with admitting that you need help if it’ll help you become a better driver.

-• Take a driving class.
-If you’re having trouble with your driving, one of the best things you can do is sign up for a driving class.
+If you’re having trouble with your driving, one of the best things you can do is sign up for more driving lessons.
 This will give you the chance to work on your skills in a safe and controlled environment.

 9. You don’t drive often enough

-Another important reason you’re a bad driver is that you don’t drive often enough.
+Another major reason you’re a bad driver is that you don’t drive often enough.

-• Make an effort to drive more often.
-If you can, try to find ways to incorporate driving into your daily routine.
+If you can, try to find more ways to incorporate driving into your daily routine.
 For example, if you usually take the bus to work, see if there’s a way you can start carpooling or driving part of the way instead.

 10. You don’t listen to other drivers